turingschool/curriculum/source/topics/models/facade_pattern.markdown

     <li id='total_words'>Total Words: <%= @dashboard.total_word_count %></li>
 ```

 By pushing that down into the model layer, it's easier to refactor and test.
-Without the facade, where would the method go?
+Without the facade, where would the method have lived?
 It wouldn't have a logical home, since it belongs to neither `Article` nor `Comment`.
+The `Dashboard` works as a domain concept.

 #### Pulling Up From the Children